jstn-u/OPESY7/README.txt

 HOW TO RUN:

 Main File: emulator.cpp
+How to compile: Run compile.bat
-Compile Command: g++ emulator.cpp FCFSScheduler.cpp PrintCommand.cpp Process.cpp RRScheduler.cpp -o test
+How to compile in terminal: "g++ emulator.cpp FCFSScheduler.cpp PrintCommand.cpp Process.cpp RRScheduler.cpp -o emulator"
+How to execute: Run emulator.exe